nielskee/draft-articles/TechnicalHiringPart2.md

 - Don't sleepwalk into outsourcing your technical interview to an online platform.
-Some aspects of hiring are _just hard work_, and you need to be prepared to put in the personal effort with candidates for the more challenging parts of your tech selection.
+Some aspects of hiring are _just hard work_, and you need to be prepared to put in the personal effort with candidates as part of the live interview for the more challenging parts of your tech selection.

 - If you must use a tool like HackerRank, construct your challenge sensibly.
 Rather than off-the-shelf coding challenges, consider